Igor Eremenko

-Igor Vladimirovich Eremenko (Игорь Владимирович Ерёменко, born 22 August 1997) is an ice dancer.
+Igor Vladimirovich Eremenko (Игорь Владимирович Ерёменко, born 22 August 1997) is a retired Russian ice dancer.
 With his former skating partner, Sofia Shevchenko, he is the 2019 World Junior bronze medalist and the 2018–19 Junior Grand Prix Final champion.
 He has also won seven ISU Junior Grand Prix medals, including gold medals at 2017 JGP Latvia and 2018 JGP Austria, and he has finished within the top five at the 2018 World Junior Championships.

 Early and personal life

 Igor Vladimirovich Eremenko was born in Rostov-on-Don, Rostov Oblast Russia.

 He married former ice dance partner, Annabelle Morozov, on May 16, 2023.

 Career

 Early career

 Eremenko began learning to skate in 2003.
 Irina Zhuk and Alexander Svinin became his coaches in 2009.

 Eremenko began competing internationally with Eva Khachaturian in the 2010–2011 season.
 They won advanced novice titles at the 2010 Pavel Roman Memorial and 2011 NRW Trophy before moving up to the junior level for the 2012–2013 season.
 They took the junior silver medal at the 2013 NRW Trophy and finished 8th at the 2014 Russian Junior Championships.

 Eremenko teamed up with Sofia Shevchenko ahead of the 2014–2015 season.
 Shevchenko/Eremenko placed seventh at the 2015 Russian Junior Championships.